Glenn Hegar

 (All times are in Central Time.)

-More information about how Texas plans to administer the SDECGP, including how potential subgrantees can apply for funding, is still forthcoming.
+More information about how Texas plans to administer the SDECGP awards, including details on how potential subgrantees can apply for funding, is forthcoming.

 Need assistance?